Great Black Swamp: Wildlife conservation

-Indigenous peoples descended from northwest Ohio, today
+Indigenous peoples today

-Indigenous peoples in the United States refer to themselves as American Indians or Native Americans, with preferred usage depending on the individual.
-This preference extends to the names of their nations: Wyandot, Chippewa, Seneca, and other groups who called the Great Black Swamp region home, that land which shaped their languages and cultures for millennia before European contact.
+Indigenous peoples in the U.S. refer to themselves as American Indians or Native Americans, with preferred usage depending on the individual.
+Preferences include identifying by their nations: Wyandot, Chippewa, Seneca, and other groups who called the Great Black Swamp region home, which shaped their languages and cultures for millennia.
+Contemporary Indigenous identity is maintained despite a history of harmful federal policies, including the Dawes Act, the 1956 Indian Relocation Act, and the mismanagement of reservations.

-After centuries of U.S. government mishandling the Indian reservation system and initiatives like the Indian Relocation Act of 1956, Indigenous peoples are securing the return of thousands of acres of ancestral land taken in the 19th century.
-The September 2023 addition of Ohio's Hopewell Ceremonial Earthworks to the UNESCO World Heritage Site list encourages these efforts.
-In October 2023, the Native American Indian Center of Central Ohio raised funds to purchase rural land for Native American life and activities.
+Indigenous groups in Ohio have sought historical recognition and cultural preservation.
+In 2023, Ohio's Hopewell Ceremonial Earthworks became a UNESCO World Heritage Site, and the Native American Indian Center of Central Ohio (NAICCO) purchased land for Indigenous cultural activities.
+The 2024 WYSO podcast, The Ohio Country, documented efforts by tribal descendants to revive their languages and cultural bonds to Ohio.
+Historically, some Indigenous people returned to the state following forced removal, such as Mother Solomon, who left Kansas' Wyandot territory for Upper Sandusky in 1865.

-A 2024, a 12-episode podcast, The Ohio Country, premiered on WYSO radio to discuss Ohio Indigenous history, highlighting how tribal descendants are reviving their languages and renewing their cultures, and working to restore their historic bonds to Ohio.
-Indigenous people who previously returned to Ohio include Mother Solomon, who moved from Wyandot territory in Kansas back to Upper Sandusky, Ohio, in 1865.
+The American Indian statue at the Battle of Fallen Timbers Monument, Lucas County.
+Following defeat in the Northwest Indian War, exacerbated by British betrayal, Indigenous peoples lost ancestral lands and the Black Swamp to the U.S. government.
+Today, they continue to pursue legal rights, and work to preserve Ohio's Indigenous history.

 Stories shared by Indigenous descendants of northwest Ohio directly challenge historical denials, such as the 1982 WBGU-TV PBS documentary's false claim that Indigenous peoples abandoned the Great Black Swamp due to mosquitoes and fear of the land.
 Historical records confirm Indigenous groups did not willingly leave the swamp region; they were forcibly removed by the U.S. government under the Indian Removal Act.
 Even Charles Dickens noted their deep reluctance to leave their lands and the graves of their loved ones when he met them in 1842.
-They opposed removal because Northwest Ohio and the swamp region had always been their home.
-They were forced from Ohio by overcrowded steamboats, wagons, horseback, or by walking the entire way to Indian Territory west of the Mississippi River.
+Being opposed to removal, they were forced from Ohio by overcrowded steamboats, wagons, horseback, or by walking to Indian Territory west of the Mississippi.

 Government betrayals continued: when the Wyandot people arrived in Kansas in 1843, they learned they would not be fully paid for the lands they sold to the U.S. government, and that the land the government had promised them in Indian Territory did not exist.